 Step 1: Setting up the Kafka Environment

-- Step 1: Before starting to query the data present in Kafka, you must have Kafka, Zookeeper, KSQL server, and KSQL CLI running on your local machine.
+- Step 1: Before starting to query data using Kafka Query language the data present in Kafka, you must have Kafka, Zookeeper, KSQL server, and KSQL CLI running on your local machine.
 You can download Kafka based on your version preferences.

 - Step 2: After installing Kafka on your computer, you have to also ensure that the Java 8+ version is installed and running on your computer.
 In addition to that, set up the file path and Java_Home environment variables for enabling your operating system to point towards the Java utilities.